 Download whichever type you prefer and burn it to an optical disc.
+To boot the disc, you may need to change your BIOS/UEFI configuration, as explained in Section 3.6.1.

 A.2.2 Booting from network

 It's also possible to boot debian-installer completely from the net.
 The various methods to netboot depend on your architecture and netboot setup.
 The files in netboot/ can be used to netboot debian-installer.